I’ve known about Airbnb for several years now, but haven’t gotten around to using it until my recent trip to Manila.

 Once my stay was over the check-out was just as easy.
 The host came by the apartment to take the keys and I was on my way.

 Airbnb definitely has my tick of approval and I plan on using it much more in future.
 It’s not exactly ideal for super budget travellers, as dorms and even private hostel rooms are likely to be cheaper, but for those who want a bit more privacy and flexibility it’s definitely a better option than hotels.

 The fees for using the site are very high, and that’s probably because they’re one of the first sites of their kind.
-However I’ve noticed a few other sites have popped up (Wimdu, Roomorama) so hopefully with some added competition those fees will start to come down.
-We shall see!
+Several other sites have popped up, but nothing that’s really come close to knocking them from the top spot.

-A few tips and things you should know
+A few other tips and things you should know

 If you’re interested to try Airbnb on your next trip, you can get a free $25 credit for your first booking by signing up through my referral link.